-In this category are projects with direct impact on revenue, profit, cost.
-For instance, change to more productive technology, cutting expenses.
+There are the projects with direct impact on revenue, profit, cost.
+For instance, a change to a more productive technology, cutting expenses.

 Outcome is estimated in money.

-Lower risks (probability * possible impact) should be outcome of this kind of projects.
+Lower risks (probability * possible impact) should be the outcome of this kind of projects.

-It should be project about customer’s loyalty.
+It should be a project about customer’s loyalty.
 I believe that quality perceived by customer also converts to loyalty.
-That’s why quality projects (reducing number of failures or % of defects, making a service faster, customer journey easier) fall into this category.
+That’s why quality projects (making a service faster, stronger, better and customer journey easier) fall into this category.

-Value can be measured in money based on correlation like NPS / churn and churn / revenue decline.
+Value can be measured in NPS and churn decline.

 Outcome can not be measured.
 You are engaged, maybe, to someone else’s loyalty project (type 3).
-But, anyway, this probably the most valuable sort of projects.
+But, anyway, probably, these are the most valuable projects.